hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 * The three gentlemen turn the three ladies
 * And chase round one couple.

-### Whole figures
+### Whole Figures

 The terms "whole" and "long figures" are generally confused with each other, having been considered as the same; though they have quire a different meaning, there being short whole figures, and long whole figures.
 The term "whole figure" does not relate to the length of the figure so names, but to their being themselves finished, perfect, and indivisible, beginning and ending in the same place.
 These figures are of different length: "whole figure at top" requires double the music for its performance to either "allemande" or "turn your partner"; yet they are all whole figures.
 The last-mentioned figures are always arranged in the class of short figures; although they might be termed while figures, as they are perfect in themselves.
 Head a great many of the short figures been classed with those under the head long figures (except the progressive ones which are an exception to this rile, as they should always be considered as long and short, not ending where they begin, although "whole", and "half poussette" hear a different name), they might together have been termed "whole figures".
 To prevent as much as possible any confusion calculated to mislead the dancer, and the different figures are separated in "The Complete System of English Country Dancing".

-### Half figures
+### Half Figures

 Are portions of certain long or whole figures divided into halves, and followed by a different figure, instead of completing the long or whole figure, and are therefore names "half figures".
 Those long figures are taken,and generally termed whole figures, and may be danced as "whole or perfect figures", or divided into half figures, at the pleasure of the dancer; there being whole figures at top, bottom, on your own sides, and half figures, bearing the same names formed out of them: they are generally applied to five variety and complexity to the dance in their performance; as they leave the dancer on the wrong side, they must be followed by some other half or short figure to bring the dancers back again to their own sides; but their uses are fully explained in the class of irregular figures to which they belong (in "The complete system of English country dancing").
 The same time is required in their performance as in the short figures, videlicet a strain of short measure unrepeated, or half a strain of eight bars.

-### Progressive figures
+### Progressive Figures

 Are those figures which in their performance leave the dancers or leading couples in the second couples place, every time the figure of the dance is finished; see the plate of the "Progressive motion of a country dance" in "The system of English country dancing",and the article "Motion and progression of the dance".
 They derived their names from the progressive movement towards the bottom of the dance, by bringing the top or leading couple in the place of the second couples every time one of these figures is performed in any minor set, and which progressive movement of the top or leading couple bring the second couple into, or to occupy the place of the top couple.
 Thus it will be seen that every dance must have at least one progressive figure to take each couple in regular succession to the bottom of the dance, to enable the couples placed at the bottom gradually to move up the couple that commenced it, although one progressive figure is sufficient for the correct performance of any English country dance, yet dances may be composed of two or even three progressive figures (see "The complete system of English country dancing", p.
 232), though it very rarely occurs that more than one figure of this description is used.
 These are a very indispensable class of figures, as no dance can be performed without one, either short or long.
-They are always performed from or at the top of a minor set, but never bring the dancer back to the place from which they are taken — they are therefore called progressive figures, their performance bringing the top couple progressively to the bottom of the dance by gaining a couple every time the figure is performed; thus in a set of twenty couples, nineteen progressive figures must be performed to bring every top couple in the general set to the bottom of the dance.
+They are always performed from or at the top of a minor set, but never bring the dancer back to the place from which they are taken – they are therefore called progressive figures, their performance bringing the top couple progressively to the bottom of the dance by gaining a couple every time the figure is performed; thus in a set of twenty couples, nineteen progressive figures must be performed to bring every top couple in the general set to the bottom of the dance.
 There are fewer progressive figures that of any other class; the following progressive figures, they are as follows:

 * Swing with right hands round second couple, then with left
 * Swing with right hands top and centre